pbougue/tartare/documentation/functional_description/glossary.md

   * structural refactory (outside FUSIO)
   * agregation in FUSIO
   * treatment in FUSIO
   * Modify Stop point names (Fixing capital letters and so forth)

+Preprocesses are defined by:
+  * The data_sources they will act upon.
+  * The type of preprocess.
+    * a set of params, like the data source used as config.